Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 Maximizing Value: Advanced Strategies

-Strategy 1: Pool Points from Multiple Cards
+Strategy 1: Pool Points from Lower-Earning Cards into the CSR

-Strategy 3: Mix Redemption Methods
+Strategy 4: Mix Redemption Methods Strategically

 Can I use Pay Yourself Back for any purchase?